 Next, my children painted mini pumpkins.
 Then, we made clean pumpkin energy balls with just a few ingredients.
 Prior to making the balls, we carved a pumpkin together, explored the seeds and pulp, and cooked the pumpkins to make homemade pumpkin puree, which was used to make the pumpkin energy balls.

 It is so nice when your kiddos start an activity organically, which is exactly what happened with the mini pumpkin painting!

 Here are my children scooping out the seeds!
 Its a messy job, but so fun!

 Here they are painting pumpkins at a sweet co-op activity.

 Finally, we also watched Too Many Pumpkins on a You Tube read aloud since my library didn’t carry it!

 We finished our Fall studies with Tree exploring.
-Nature Anatomy once again was a great resource and we also used our Smokey the Bear tree poster to identify some trees.
+Nature Anatomy once again was a great resource and we also used our Smokey the Bear Tree Poster to identify some trees.

-We read the Giving Tree and attempted to make some leaf rubbings using crayons and cardstock.
+Then, we read the Giving Tree and attempted to make some leaf rubbings using crayons and cardstock.

 Finally, you can check out 20 Nature Field Trip Ideas here.